-If you can’t get enough of these facts, then I suggest reading this article which got more great stats about page loading time.
+If you can't get enough of these facts, I suggest reading this article which has got more great stats about page loading time.

 I also suggest reading this from Google.
-They talk about why performance matters and give a lot of tips.
+They talk about why performance matters and gives a lot of tips.

 Hopefully, by now you know how important a fast page loading time for your Shopify store is.